chrisjensen/diy-portable-air-purifier/README.md

 There's detailed instructions on the next page with pictures you can follow.

-## 🔨 Finding a Maker Space
+## 🔨 Laser Cutting & 3D Printing

-To get your materials cut to shape, you'll need to find a maker space and send them the designs I've included.
+The easiest way to get your materials cut accurately to size is to get them laser cut and 3D printed.

+Most major cities have places have materials on hand ready to be cut and will post the result to you for a fee.
+To find them, you can goodle `laser cut wood [major city near you]` and `3d printing [major city near you]`.

 In New Zealand I use [Make Shop](https://www.makeshop.co.nz/) for my laser cutting, and in Australia I use [The Laser Co](https://thelaserco.com/).
 Whoever you use will have their own requirements for how you provide files to them and you may need to adjust the files accordingly.